 What DISA Provides

-DISA Global Solutions offers background screening services to assist employers with FCRA compliance, as it relates to adverse action.
+DISA Global Solutions offers background check services to assist employers with FCRA compliance, as it relates to adverse action.

 DISA will assist in the adverse action process by providing our corporate clients with three email notifications consisting of a pre-adverse notice, summary of rights under the FCRA, copy of the background report, and an adverse notice (required only if employment is denied based solely on the background check).